-Without prejudice to Article 6, Section 1 of these bylaws, the Company may, at any time, issue convertible bonds and warrants ('Inschrijvingsrechten'/droits de souscription') by resolution of the general meeting, in accordance with the rules for amendment of these bylaws or, up to the ceiling for authorized capital, by resolution of the Board of Directors.
-These bonds and warrants ('Inschrijvingsrechten'/droits de souscription') can be issued in registered or dematerialized form.
+Without prejudice to Article 6, Section 1 of these bylaws, the Company may, at any time, issue convertible bonds and warrants by resolution of the general meeting, in accordance with the rules for amendment of these bylaws or, up to the ceiling for authorized capital, by resolution of the Board of Directors.
+These bonds and warrants can be issued in registered or dematerialized form.